convenient/SetupScriptsDisabler/README.md

 Convenient_SetupScriptsDisabler
 ====================

-Disables the automatic application of setup scripts in Magento.
+Disables the automatic application of setup scripts in Magento, this is cool because

+1. It's a little performance boost, we don't need to be checking for setup scripts every time Mage::run is called as setup scripts should be run during the deployment process
+2. It is safer.
+If you went wild and deployed to a busy server it is possible that setup scripts could be initiated multiple times by multiple processes.
+This could cause your database to get into unexpected or corrupted states.

-n98-magerun sys:setup:run is my preferred method of running setup scripts.
+`n98-magerun sys:setup:run` is my preferred method of running setup scripts.

 Just pop it in your composer.json and it's all ready to go.

 ```
 {
     "require": {
-        "magento-hackathon/magento-composer-installer": "~3.0@alpha",
+        "magento-hackathon/magento-composer-installer": "~2.0",
         "convenient/setupscriptsdisabler":"~0.1"
     },
     "repositories": [